This one’s for all you fishermen and fisherwomen out there in search of the best travel fishing rod.

 The rod itself splits into 5 pieces, and is only 4.5 feet long when fully constructed.

 It breaks down to fit inside a hard-shell case that measures 14 inches long, 7.8 inches wide, and 2.5 inches thick, and the entire kit weights right around a pound.

 The case has built-in tackle compartments that are just big enough for a few lures, extra weights/hooks, or whatever else you might need on a fishing trip.

-Much like the Okuma kit (below), the Daiwa is perfect for keeping under a car seat, train seat, etc.
+This Daiwa rod kit is perfect for keeping under a car seat, train seat, etc while on the road.

 The 4.5 foot rod length is a bit short for me, but I always prefer taller rods for their increased casting potential.
-It definitely does save on space, which makes this kit a prime candidate for camping trips.
+It definitely does save on space, which makes this kit a prime candidate for camping trips as well.
 You honestly won’t even notice you’re carrying it with the rest of your stuff – that’s how light it is.

 - Travel kit with 6'0" rod and 20 size reel

 For those who prefer a spinning rod approach to fishing while traveling, the Okuma VS-605-20 Voyager Spinning Travel Kit is a great choice.
 As soon as you get wherever you’re going, you can assemble the sturdy rod in minutes and get casting right away.